Beginner·2 min read

 On this page

-Pogpin runs on top of your existing site through a small embed snippet.
-There’s nothing to compile and no framework to adopt — paste one line and your team can start pinning feedback on the live page.
+Pogpin runs on top of your existing site through a small embed script.
+There’s nothing to compile and no framework to adopt — paste one tag and your team can start pinning feedback on the live page.
+Under the hood the script registers a self-contained <pogpin-widget> custom element, so its styles never leak into (or inherit from) your page.

 Add the snippet